Faculty Profile: David A. Anderson

 Main Profile Content

-Professor Anderson teaches torts, mass media law, First Amendment law, and a seminar on fiction by lawyers.
-He has a particular interest in tort reform, First Amendment issues, and the law of libel and privacy.
+Professor Anderson retireed at the beginning of 2018.
+Previously he taught torts, mass media law, First Amendment law, and a seminar on fiction by lawyers.
 He worked as a political journalist for several years before entering law school, where he was a Chancellor and an editor of the Texas Law Review.
 He has lectured at universities in Australia, England, Sweden, Italy, and The Netherlands.

 He is co-author of Mass Media Law (Foundation, 9th ed., 2016) and Cases and Materials on Torts (West, 4th ed., 2011).
 His many articles include "The Promises of New York Times v.
 Sullivan," (Roger Williams University Law Review, 2015)," Wechsler's Triumph" (Alabama Law Review 2014) and "Transnational Libel" (Virginia Journal of International Law 2012).